cloudnativelabs/kube-router/README.md

 ## Project status

-After the significant incubation period to stabilize the code and incorporate user feedback, project is in Beta stage.
+Kube-router is being used in several production clusters by diverse set of users ranging from financial firms, gaming companies to universities.
+For almost a year we have listened to users and incorporated feedback.
 The core functionality is stable.
-We are working toward final Beta release.
+We are working toward GA release.

 ## Contributing